stevegraham/slanger/README.md

 ## Ubuntu upstart script

 If you're using Ubuntu, you might find this upscript very helpful.
-The steps bellow will create an init script that will make slanger run at boot and restart if it fails.
+The steps below will create an init script that will make slanger run at boot and restart if it fails.
 Open `/etc/init/slanger` and add:
 ```
 start on started networking and runlevel [2345]